johnrom/nimble-wp-cli/README.md

 You should be ready to hit breakpoints!

+To debug database or performance, it also supports PHPMyAdmin and Webgrind at the following URLs:

+- `phpmyadmin.wp-cli.local`
+- `webgrind.wp-cli.local` (may need to run `nimble down && nimble up profile` in order to get profiling started)

 ### Running and Testing WP CLI

 After running setting up, there are two ways to run WP CLI in the container: